Understanding MLP-Mixer as a Wide and Sparse MLP: Introduction

 \section{Introduction}

-Multi-layer perceptron (MLP) and its variants are fundamental components of deep learning extensively employed in various problems and for understanding the basic properties of neural networks.
-Despite their simplicity and long history \cite{schmidhuber2015deep}, it has become apparent only recently that there is still significant room for improvement in the predictive performance of MLP-based architectures.
-Some studies have developed learning or pruning algorithms to obtain better weights \cite{neyshabur2020towards,pellegrini2022neural,d2019finding} while others have proposed some modifications to the network architectures \cite{golubeva2021,Tolstikhin21mlp-mixer,touvron2022resmlp}.
-The latter line of study, which the current study follows, includes thought-provoking empirical facts.
+Multi-layer perceptron (MLP) and its variants are fundamental components of deep learning employed in various problems and for understanding the basic properties of neural networks.
+Despite their simplicity and long history \citep{rosenblatt1958perceptron,schmidhuber2015deep}, it has become apparent only recently that there is still significant room for improvement in the predictive performance of MLP-based architectures.

-\citet{golubeva2021} reported that the prediction performance improves by increasing the width and the sparsity of connectivity when the number of trainable parameters is fixed.
-In other words, under appropriate control of the parameter size, a wide sparse MLP works better than its dense counterpart.
-The MLP-Mixer is another noteworthy example of recent developments in MLP-based architectures \cite{Tolstikhin21mlp-mixer}.
+The sparseness is known as a key direction for enhancing the performance of dense MLP layers~\citep{neyshabur2014search,d2019finding,neyshabur2020towards,golubeva2021,pellegrini2022neural}.
+For instance, \citet{golubeva2021} reported that the prediction performance improves by increasing both the width and the sparsity of connectivity when the number of trainable parameters is fixed.
+The MLP-Mixer is another noteworthy direction of recent developments in MLP-based architectures~\citep{Tolstikhin21mlp-mixer,touvron2022resmlp}.
 It does not rely on convolutions or self-attention and is entirely composed of MLP layers; instead, it utilizes MLPs applied across spatial locations or feature channels.
 This can be regarded as an MLP that applies fully connected (FC) layers on both sides of the feature matrix.
 Despite its simplicity, the MLP-Mixer achieved a performance on image classification benchmarks comparable to that of more structured deep neural networks.

-Although the empirical development of MLP-based architectures is progressing, our understanding of which factors help performance improvement remains limited.
-Currently, the MLP-Mixer is expected to achieve the highest accuracy among MLP-based architectures.
-However, there are few studies on experimental and theoretical attempts to understand its internal mechanisms \cite{yu2022metaformer,sahiner2022unraveling}.
-To further advance the MLP-based architecture, it is crucial to address questions such as how the mixer differs from a conventional MLP and which settings contribute to its superior performance.
+However, there are few studies on experimental and theoretical attempts to understand MLP-Mixer's internal mechanisms \citep{yu2022metaformer,sahiner2022unraveling}.
+This contrasts with the extensive elucidation of explicit or implicit biases in other modern architectural components \cite{neyshabur2014search,bjorck2018understanding,cordonnier2019relationship}.
+To further advance the MLP-based architecture, it will be crucial to unveil the underlying mechanism of the MLP-Mixer and to address questions such as: What different inductive biases does the MLP-Mixer have compared to a naive MLP?
+Which architectural factors significantly contribute to their superior performance?